The person at the center of this case

 Remarks: The victim wore black ribbed socks, brown velcro buckle ankle-high Stuart McGuire Chukka-style boot with a “D” width, and a Seiko wristwatch with a black nylon-style band.

-Unidentified male remains found on levee at Eastshore State Park near Baxter Creek, bordered by 51st Street Trail and San Francisco Bay Trail
+Unidentified male remains found on the levee at Eastshore State Park near Baxter Creek, bordered by 51st Street Trail and San Francisco Bay Trail